salsalabs/engage_blast_links/README.md

 1. Open a console window.
 2. Change to the directory where you want the app's directory to live.
 We'll use the ```Projects``` folder that appears in nearly everyone's home directory.
+Type this.
 ``` cd ~/Projects```.
 3. Retrieve the app directory from Github.
 ```git clone https://github.com/salsalabs/engage_blast_links.git```